 DevOps Training: Flux7 Knowledge Transfer Solutions

 In our last blog, we discussed the role of knowledge transfer (KT) in ensuring ongoing DevOps success.
-(In case you missed it, you can read it here) As promised, today we’re going to take a closer look at the specific KT offerings the Flux7 DevOps consulting team brings to bear to help customers achieve their DevOps adoption goals.
+As promised, today we’re going to take a closer look at the specific KT offerings the Flux7 DevOps consulting team brings to bear to help customers achieve their DevOps adoption goals.

 DevOps Training and KT